PrecisionRender/Blockaid/README.md

 - Make sure you have a basic understanding of the code you are changing
 - Follows the project's style guide and coding conventions (see below)

 Even if your pull request meets all of these recommendations, there is no guarantee it'll get merged.
-If I feel like your PR doesn't add any significant value to the project, it may be dismissed or given new requirements before it can be merged.
+If I feel like your PR doesn't add any significant value to the project, it may be dismissed or given new requirements before we take it further.

 ### Coding conventions
 In order to maintain clean, readable, and maintainable code, all pull requests should follow these conventions.
 Spending a little extra effort to keep code clean in the short term saves hours of work in the future.